plamen-kolev/rails_portfolio/resources/biography/projects/lloyds.md

-Developed and designed a website with restful API that hooks to an Android application for the British bank Lloyds.
-The product was produced as part of a team project.
+As part of University team project developed and designed a solution that aimed to help young adults budget better.
+The client was the British Bank Lloyds.

+I was responsible for creating the web architecture, the back-end models as well as providing the authentication layer.
+The *API* was written in Python *Django* and the consumer was an *Android* application.